Mike Smith (guitarist)

-Mike Smith (born October 11, 1973) is a musician, best known as the former guitarist of Snot, TheStart, and Limp Bizkit.
-Currently he is the singer and guitarist for the band Shedding Light (previously known as Evolver).
-Mike Smith also appeared in Staind's music video "Outside".
+Mike Smith (born October 11, 1973) is an American musician, best known as the former guitarist of Snot, TheStart, and Limp Bizkit.
+Currently, he is the singer and guitarist for the band Shedding Light (previously known as Evolver).
+Smith also appeared as an actor in Staind's music video "Outside".

 Career

 Rumbledog

-Mike Smith played the guitar for the hard rock band Rumbledog from 1993 to 1996.
-Rumbledog formed from the ashes of a previous musical endeavour based in San Francisco named Dirty Looks.
+Mike Smith played guitar for the hard rock band Rumbledog from 1993 to 1996.
+Rumbledog had arisen from a previous musical endeavour based in San Francisco, Dirty Looks.
 Lead singer Henrik Ostergaard brought in Mike Smith as guitarist.
 The band released two records: Rumbledog (1993) and The Drowning Pool (1995).

 Burning Orange

 While writing material for a follow-up to The Drowning Pool, Rumbledog noticed that their sound was significantly changing to a more hardcore and grunge style.
 This led to friction with the band’s singer and the members ultimately decided to reform under a new name with a new singer.

 Smith elected to help form this new band, named Burning Orange, in 1996.
 They released their 8-track debut album Taar in 1996.
 The next year, Taar was re-released with additional material and named Thirteen.

 Shortly after this release, Burning Orange disbanded and the members went their separate ways.